 TheSSS PESO Fund is an optional savings/investment that provides SSS members withan opportunity to earn additional income by paying higher monthlycontributions.

-Benefits of SSS PESO Fund
+Benefits of the SSS PESO Fund

 - Tax-free earnings and benefits